tenhobi/game-without-name/README.md

 ## ✨ About

-This game is part of my [Bachelor's Thesis](https://github.com/tenhobi/bachelors-thesis), which is written in Czech.
+This project is a game which is created as part of my [Bachelor's Thesis](https://github.com/tenhobi/bachelors-thesis), which is written in Czech.

-The name of this game has yet to be invented.
+Name of this game has yet to be invented.
 See [#3](https://github.com/tenhobi/game-without-name/issues/3) for more info.

+This game is made using the [Flutter](https://flutter.dev) framework by Google.
+It uses [Cloud Firestore](https://firebase.google.com/products/firestore/) for communication and [Flare](https://www.2dimensions.com/about-flare) for some special effects.

 ## 🚀 How to start

+_Note:_ information will be added during the development.

 ## 📃 License